Lysol product labels are not evidence of a novel coronavirus conspiracy

 “UNBELIEVABLE !!! how the government is playing with everyone.
 Apparently the Coronavirus is ‘new’ and they can’t find a cure for it!!!,” a post shared 2,500 times on Facebook claims.
 “The CORONAVIRUS has existed for a long time, so long that the product LYSOL which has been on the market in aerosol form since 1962 has it in its label as a virus that can be killed by the simple application of it.”

 The post includes several close-ups of the brand’s disinfectant spray, including one of the back of the bottle and its label, with the mention “Human Coronavirus” circled.

 “Just another way that the government and pharmaceutical companies use to scare people and fill their pockets with money by selling placebo medicine, face masks, gloves and the government controlling economies of countries that they want to hurt and attack economically,” the post says.

 But these claims are misleading.

 “Coronaviruses are a large family of viruses,” the Centers for Disease Control and Prevention (CDC) says on its website.
-“The recently emerged 2019-nCoV is not the same as the coronavirus that causes Middle East Respiratory Syndrome (MERS) or the coronavirus that causes Severe Acute Respiratory Syndrome (SARS).”
+“The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.”

-The novel coronavirus, also known as 2019-nCoV, is a new strain that was first reported in the Chinese city of Wuhan in December 2019.
+The novel coronavirus is a new strain, also known as SARS-CoV-2, that was first reported in the Chinese city of Wuhan in December 2019.

-AFP Fact Check has also debunked similar claims circulating about Dettol, another Reckitt Benckiser product.
+AFP Fact Check has debunked similar claims circulating about Dettol, another Reckitt Benckiser product.